chrislee7676/Tilt-Hydrometer-Reactive-Light/README.md

 # Tilt Hydrometer Reactive Light
 This script allows a Philips Hue lightbulb to change its color depending on the progress of a beer's fermentation using the data supplied by a Tilt Hydrometer.
-The script utilizes both the Google Sheets API and the Philips Hue API to pull the latest fermentation data every 15 minutes from the spreadsheet the Tilt Hydrometer updates and, depending on the progress of the fermentation, will smoothly change a Hue color light from red to green using user-defined beginning and ending specific gravity values.
+The script utilizes both the Google Sheets API and the Philips Hue API to pull the latest fermentation data every 15 minutes from the spreadsheet the Tilt Hydrometer updates and, depending on the progress of the fermentation, will gradually change a Hue color light from red to green using user-defined beginning and ending specific gravity values.

 ## What You'll Need
 - Tilt Hydrometer, actively logging